J. R. Celski: Media appearances

 On February 9, 2010, Celski appeared on the TV show The Biggest Loser where he introduced a pop challenge to the contestants of the show.
 During the segment, Celski offered words of encouragement, and showed the contestants how to use a slide board.

 On February 5, 2014, Celski was featured in a one-hour special on NBC television titled How to Raise an Olympian.
 The program, hosted by Meredith Vieira, chronicles the journeys of seven U.S. Olympians and features interviews from parents and coaches along with home video and photos from each athlete's childhood.
 The event was broadcast on television with live social media components to further each segment.

 Personal life

 Celski was born in Monterey, California, where his father was serving in the U.S. Army.
 He was raised in Federal Way, Washington.
 His father, Robert, is of Polish descent and his mother, Sue, is of Filipino descent.
-Celski has two older brothers, Chris and David; David serves as a major in the United States Army, and Chris is a salesperson at Nordstrom.
+Celski has two older brothers.
 Celski attended Lakewood High School in Lakewood, California, as well as Todd Beamer High School in Federal Way, Washington, graduating from Lakewood with high honors in the Merit Scholars Program.
 Before switching to speed skating after seeing the 2002 Winter Olympics, Celski was a national champion in-line skater.
 He missed the minimum age requirement for the 2006 Winter Olympics by 17 days.
 In September 2021, he was inducted into the National Polish-American Sports Hall of Fame in Troy, Michigan.